GabriellePariag/GabriellePariag/README.md

  ```

 ## Current Works
- * Preparing for Shell Hacks hackathon.
+ * Doing a study abroad in Sweden.
  * Re-designing the Society of Women Engineers @ UCF website.

 ## Other Stuff